You clicked! Did you just become a clickbait victim?

 Peter was a wedding photographer until he started his Youtube Channel.
 He left his job to focus on creating content for his channel.

 When I discovered him, he was at 20K subscribers (or maybe a bit more than that).
-A few months later he got his 1st MILLION subscribers.
+A few months later, he got his 1st MILLION subscribers.

 Overall, it took 9 months.

-Obviously, a lot of luck came into play, but it was just the cherry on top.
+A lot of luck came into play, but it was just the cherry on top.
 There was also top performance, presentation, and talent.

 Why referral marketing?